 Weigh yourself weekly

 fizkes/ShutterstockDaily weigh-ins can make you feel terrible, especially if you're the type to obsess over every ounce.
 Yet abandon the scale completely and research has shown your weight is likely to creep up over time.
-Fortunately a recent study from Cornell found there is a happy medium.
+Fortunately, a recent study from Cornell found there is a happy medium.
 People who weighed themselves at a set time each week not only didn't gain weight but even lost a few pounds without making any other changes to their diets.
 They say that seeing the number can make you more mindful of what you eat throughout the week.
+(Here are easy tips for preventing weight gain at the office.)

 Talk about your favorite meal